bangmaple/HP-ZBook-G1-OpenCore/README.md

 - Fully supported for sleep and hibernate mode 3-25. 💤

-- Fully supported for macOS 10.10 to 10.15 out-of-the-box. 📈
+- Fully supported for macOS 10.10 to 10.16 out-of-the-box. 📈

 - Fully supported for Intel Virtualization which means you can run Virtual Machines with ease, tested on Parallels Desktop, VMWare Fusion, Docker, Android Studio, Xcode Simulator. 📡

-### You will need to change some kexts or I will update it soon for macOS 10.16.
-If you are insisting of install macOS 10.16 soon, you can install it normally but the Wi-Fi functionality will not be working either the bluetooth functionality.
+### Wi-Fi and Bluetooth are fully supported for macOS 10.14 -> 10.16 (with Broadcom BCM943xxx)

 - Fan control is working perfectly. 🦄